Metoprolol Versus Aficamten in Patients With Left Ventricular Outflow Tract Obstruction on Exercise Capacity in HCM - MAPLE-HCM

 Contribution To Literature:

-The MAPLE-HCM trial showed that, among patients with symptomatic obstructive HCM, aficamten monotherapy was superior to metoprolol monotherapy in improving peak oxygen uptake and hemodynamics, and decreasing symptoms.
+The MAPLE-HCM trial showed that, among patients with symptomatic obstructive HCM, aficamten monotherapy was superior to metoprolol monotherapy in improving peak oxygen uptake and hemodynamics, and in decreasing symptoms.

 Study Design